ehrlich89/forensics/README.md

 ```

 ### Scanning
-If you just want to scan for specific beacon messages, you can create an instance of the ```BeaconMessageScanner``` class,
+If you just want to scan for specific beacon messages, you can create an instance of ```BeaconMessageScanner```,
 configure it and register a ```BeaconMessageStreamNodeReceiver``` to get informed about the incoming messages.
 You can also add message types to the scanner's configuration after you have started the scanner by calling the appropriate methods of the ```BeaconMessageScannerConfig``` object.

 ```java